For all applications the General Guidelines for Film Submission and Participation apply.

 - have not been released in Europe other than in their country of origin.

 - have not been screened at any other German or European film festival.
 A presentation at festivals in the country of origin (except for German films) will be tolerated.
-A prior presentation at an online festival is permitted as long as the streamings were only accessible outside of Europe / in the country of origin (geoblocking).
+A presentation at an online festival is permitted if the streamings were only accessible outside of Europe / in the country of origin (geoblocking).

 - have neither been broadcast nor presented on the internet/VOD other than in their country of origin (except German films).

 - are available in the formats DCP or QuickTime ProRes.
 35mm or other formats only upon request.

 - Television productions are only eligible if they are intended for a theatrical release.